Interactive Investor

 Results from testing

-• Users preferred a linear stepped approach rather than a menu where they could choose which elements to fill in first.
+• Users preferred a linear stepped approach rather than a menu where they could choose which sections to fill in first.

 • Users liked the breaking down of the Legal Documents section.
 They felt that this area had importance and needed time to be consumed.
-Also, this stopped them from feeling overwhelmed here.
+This also stopped them from feeling overwhelmed by too much information.

 • Users found the question about employment to be rather invasive and wondered why we were asking this.